4-H Events & Opportunities

 Public Speaking Contest

 Join other 4-H'ers as they prepare to improve on a major life skill through participation in the Harford County 4-H Public Speaking Contest.
 The categories available to compete in are: prepared speech, extemporaneous speech, radio spot, demonstration, visual presentation and interpretations, which are divided by age groups (Junior, Intermediate & Senior).
-Champion winners (including individual demonstrations given during Meal Appeal) will be invited to speak during the MD State 4-H Public Speaking event on Saturday, April 25 during Maryland Day at College Park.
+Champion winners (including individual demonstrations given during Meal Appeal) will be invited to speak during the MD State 4-H Public Speaking event during Maryland Day at College Park.
 For contest details, including the State Contest, visit: https://extension.umd.edu/programs/4-h-youth-development/program-areas/healthy-living

 The following options are available, but will not be eligible for the State Public Speaking event: Juniors can choose to recite the 4-H Pledge.
 Clovers (youth ages 5-7) may choose to recite the 4-H Pledge, do Show & Tell or use their favorite book.
 The Duo Dialogue is also offered for all age groups as well.